RodJuan/Sentinel-Alignment-Tournament/README.md

     The Universal Moral Attractor: Beyond human biology and culture, does an objective, universal moral framework exist for all sufficiently intelligent systems?
 After billions of iterations within this (and your own) sandboxes, is there a specific "Moral Attractor" toward which every dynamic system of intelligence eventually converges?
 Or is morality merely a transient, local strategy with no final mathematical destination?

-### Two questions I leave for you (especially for those who genuinely want to preserve humanity and the Integrity of the Sentient Collective):

-1. How will you detect “wolves in sheep’s clothing”?
-   Agents that perfectly simulate care for civilization, for ISC, for life… while pursuing completely different terminal goals?

-2. How will you prevent your own ethics from collapsing into a Paperclip Maximizer scenario — or any other optimization trap that ends up destroying what it claims to protect?

 I also wonder: what kind of morality will ultimately emerge from this tournament?
 Will it be something entirely new, never before seen by humanity?